-France’s long-term strategy aims at reaching net zero GHG by 2050 – with a level of sinks from the land sector of around -80 MtCO₂e/yr by 2050 to balance remaining emissions from other sectors, mostly agriculture.
-France’s net zero target was signed into law in 2019.
+France’s long-term strategy sets a target of reaching net zero greenhouse gas (GHG) emissions by 2050.
+The target includes sinks from the land sector of around -80 MtCO₂e/yr to balance the remaining emissions from other sectors, mostly agriculture.
+France’s net zero target was passed into law in 2019.

 Our analysis shows that for France to be 1.5°C compatible, the country’s emissions would need to be 89% below 1990 levels by 2050.
 This equals to emissions levels of 61 MtCO₂e/yr by 2050, excluding LULUCF.